 To apply, you must be a currently enrolled, degree-seeking, undergraduate UW-Eau Claire student.
 You must be in good academic standing and have a minimum 2.5 cumulative GPA.
-You must maintain full-time enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
+You must maintain enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 You may apply as a freshman but must have sophomore standing when the program begins.

 *IMPORTANT INFO: NON-U.S. CITIZENS